Auriga Streams III: the mass-metallicity relation does not rule out tidal mass loss in Local Group satellites: Intrinsic vs. evolved mass-metallicity relation

 We fit linear models to both the intrinsic and tidally evolved data for systems that have $f_\text{bound} > 0$.
 Due to tidal mass loss and negative metallicity gradients, the evolved relation sits higher and has a larger scatter (0.27) than the intrinsic relation (0.14).
 The tidally evolved relation, which only considers the bound progenitor, is the simulated analogue to the measurements reported in \citet{Kirby:2013} and similar analyses.

 The scatter in the tidally evolved relation is primarily driven by mass loss.
-At fixed bound stellar mass, satellites with high $f_\text{bound}$ are generally below the relation, while satellites with low $f_\text{bound}$ are above the relation.
+At fixed bound stellar mass, satellites with high $f_\text{bound}$ are generally below the tidally evolved relation, while satellites with low $f_\text{bound}$ are above this relation.
 Even satellites that fall exactly on the relation can lose substantial amounts of stellar mass.
 We also note that individual points `invert' their relationship to the mass-metallicity relation.
 Satellites that have low $f_\text{bound}$ move in the mass-metallicity plane from being below the intrinsic relation to being above the tidally evolved relation.
 Satellites that have high $f_\text{bound}$ begin above the intrinsic relation and remain in the same location of the mass-metallicity plane, but the relation shifts such that they end up below the tidally evolved relation.
+There is a modest decrease in scatter about the tidally evolved relation with increasing stellar mass, while the scatter is more uniform for the intrinsic relation.

 Finally, we note that there is a collection of satellites with $f_\text{bound} \simeq 1$ that fall on or slightly above the tidally evolved relation.
 These systems are star forming, recently accreted satellites that have the highest possible metallicity for their total stellar mass (see Figure~\ref{fig:mass-feh-t90}).
-Such systems are not likely to be considered simultaneously with satellites that show no evidence of recent star formation \citep[e.g.][]{Kirby:2013}.
-We show them in Figure~2 but exclude them elsewhere in this work.
+The agreement in mass-metallicity relations between different morphological classes of observed galaxies \citep{Kirby:2013} and between satellite and field galaxies in some simulations \citep{Applebaum:2021} may stem from comparing the intrinsic relation of recently accreted (or isolated) star forming systems to the tidally evolved relation of quiescent systems.
+We show these galaxies in Figure~2 but exclude them elsewhere in this work.